 The British pharmacist was linked to the proper form for a drug that is strictly regulated because it's dangerous for pregnant women.
 Women must register and take monthly pregnancy tests, and indeed the rules apply to the generic.

 In its outreach role, DDI oversees a number of programs, including internships and fellowships.
 As part of FDA's Pharmacy Student Experiential Program, which is run by DDI, 221 pharmacy interns will be exposed to FDA's multidisciplinary approach to public health involving drugs, biologics and medical devices in the 2012-2013 school year.
 Steadily growing, this program is up from 89 student interns in 2008.

 The Regulatory Pharmaceutical Fellowship allows pharmacists to experience careers in academia, industry and the FDA.
 The two-year program has three tracks—drug information, drug marketing and advertising, and medication safety.

 Online seminars are offered at DDI Webinars for pharmacists, nurse practitioners and medical students.
-DDI also hosts webinars and workshops as part of its Small Business Assistance Program, which focuses its efforts on businesses employing fewer than 500 employees.
+DDI also hosts webinars and workshops as part of its CDER Small Business and Industry Assistance (CDER SBIA) Program, which focuses its efforts on businesses employing fewer than 500 employees.
 The small business program, in addition to answering individual requests for help, hosts workshops and recently started a newsletter.

 Health care professionals and consumers tune into DDI's Drug Safety Podcasts for the latest drug safety information.
 Pharmacists can get information to help their patients make the best medical decisions through training videos produced by DDI at FDA Drug Info Rounds.